YATHARTH-Sriv/YATHARTH-Sriv/README.md

 - 👋 Hi, I’m Yatharth Srivastava
-- 👀 I’m interested in Web3.0 And AI world
+- 👀 I’m interested in Technology and AI world
 - 🌱 I’m a Full-Stack Developer who loves to build and develop new projects

 - 📫 How to reach me